sstelfox/stelfox.net/content/blog/2019-03-27-merging-overlapping-subnets.md

 anyways so this doesn't actually change the behavior of the firewall.

-Defining the `nat` table doesn't change any behavior either, but I'll be referencing it later on in the post and you should add the rules between the chains and the `COMMIT` message.
+Defining the `nat` table doesn't change any behavior either, but I'll be referencing it later on in the post and you should add the rules where indicated by the comment.
 If you get confused by any of my instructions around adding the firewall rules, there is a complete ruleset at the end of the post you can reference directly.

-Make sure the firewall is enabled and running:
+Finally let's make sure the firewall is enabled and running:

 ```
 systemctl enable iptables.service